 Construction of the Grade A-listed, Elizabethan-style Brownlow House began in 1833.
 Designed by Scottish architect William Henry Playfair, the building is a “Calendar House”.
 It therefore features four wings, one for each season; seven external doors, one for each day of the week; twelve external corners, one for each month of the year; fifty-two chimneys, one for each week of the year, and a total of 365 rooms.

-The Elizabethan style house stands next to the lake in Lurgan Park, only a few minutes’ walk from the town centre.
-It features an ornamental tower and a range of 52 imposing chimney stacks as well as 365 rooms.
-Legend claims a tunnel runs from the house, beneath the ornamental lake up to Castle Street, Lurgan.
-It enabled Lord Brownlow and his roving eye to escape the house after dark and to return unnoticed by his wife in time for breakfast.
+Legend claims a tunnel runs from the house, beneath the ornamental lake up to Castle Street in the town.
+This allegedly enabled Lord Brownlow and his roving eye to escape the house after dark and to return unnoticed by his wife in time for breakfast.

 The house has often played an important military role.
 During The Great War, it was headquarters for 16th Battalion Royal Irish Regiment and 10th Battalion Royal Irish Fusiliers.
 In mid-1942, the mansion became headquarters for United States 5th Army Corps.
 Major General Wade H. Haislip and the United States 15th Army Corps followed on 21st December 1942.
 American military occupation of Brownlow House ended on 1st March 1944.